 - The most significantly impacted are the residential properties surrounding the construction site on Alexandra Avenue, Hassall Street, Bailey Street, Hawkesbury Road and Grand Avenue.
-Feedback from local Westmead residents during early works and GLC stakeholder engagement will feed into future noise and vibration mitigation strategy development. - Sydney Metro has engaged directly with Westmead Public School during the planning and early works stages.
+Feedback from local Westmead residents to date has been very positive.
+GLC stakeholder engagement outcomes have been used to develop noise and vibration mitigation strategy. - Sydney Metro is engaging directly with Westmead Public School on a regular basis.
 Insights about the school community are important for GLC to reach Westmead residential community.
 In particular, the Community Hub within the school presents an opportunity to communicate effectively with the community about construction impacts such as noise and vibration. - An EPL variation was applied for the HV works at Westmead (between Westmead and Parramatta) to allow for 24/7 works and shorten the overall impact length onto nearby residents and businesses.
-The residents received respite offers and alternative accommodation as required.
+The residents along the HV alignment received respite offers and alternative accommodation as required.